What are termites?

 Termites will set up their colonies in an area with moisture.
 Typically, that is underground, which is why the subterranean termites are so common.
 However, an above-ground source of moisture can be a viable substitute for a colony.
 Termites may set up an above-ground colony near a roof leak or a leak in a pipe.

 The Hampton Roads Community is home to some of the highest “termite pressure” in the country.
 Accel Pest & Termite Control is here to help.
-We offer termite control services in Southeast Virginia that will make sure your home and your family stay protected long into the future.
+We offer termite control services in Virginia Beach that will make sure your home and your family stay protected long into the future.